eoincampbell/Qluent/README.md

 ## Todo List

+- Document calls properlty
+- Support Cancellation Tokens so that they can be passed through.
 - Support Pop Receipts so that the consumer can decide how to handle messages
 - Write up the docs around message visibility when the above is done
 - .NET Core Tests